iterative/ldb-resources/README.md

   ```
 Please refer to the [queries](documentation/LDB-queries.md) document for more examples of JMESPATH expressions.

-🦉
+ᐃ
 </details>

 <details>
   <summary>Search data samples with ML helpers</summary>

+ᐃ

-🦉 Sometimes there is a need to locate data samples that lack annotations, or must be indentified by criteria other than labels.
+Sometimes there is a need to locate data samples that lack annotations, or must be indentified by criteria other than labels.
 In that case, LDB provides a convenience harness for programs that can filter or sort samples by looking deeper.

 For example, the following line uses ML helper to detect cat colors (which are not present in annotations):